 Part of the work of Holy Week is properly done at home.
-We should all take a little extra time for prayer this week to reflect on our life with God, where we stand now, and where we would like to be.
-We ask God’s help in taking another step forward on our Christian journey.
+Try to take a little extra time for prayer this week.
+Reflect on your life with God, where you stand now and where you would like to be.
+Ask God’s help in taking another step forward on your Christian journey.

 On that first Easter morning, everything changed.
 This Easter will not be so dramatic as that very first one.
 But we will worship with great joy.
+We will drop the confession of sin, and bring back the alleluias.
 Afterwards we can indulge ourselves for the day—guilt-free!—in whatever we have given up for Lent.